 Andre Alexis on the greasiest job he ever had and why he hates writing sex scenes

 André Alexis's modern-day parable Fifteen Dogs brought home the Scotiabank Giller Prize and Rogers Writers' Trust Fiction Prize in 2015.
-As if that wasn't enough recognition, the book joined the pack of great reads vying for the win on Canada Reads 2017, where Humble The Poet championed it all the way into the winner's circle.
+As if that wasn't enough recognition, the book won Canada Reads2017, where Humble The Poet championed it all the way into the winner's circle.

 1. Lawrence Hill asks, "What is the worst job you ever had, and what kind of good material did it give you?"

 The worst job I ever had was working as a janitor at a Kentucky Fried Chicken.
 I worked at night, so it was kind of creepy and there's a kind of grease that gets over the floors in the kitchen that feels impossible to remove.
 It gets everywhere.
 You start to feel like you are made of grease.

 The other thing I learned by being a janitor at KFC was the women's washrooms were always worse than the men's washrooms to clean.
 What I learned from that is that things are not what you think they are.

 2. Cathy Marie Buchanan asks, "Do you know how your story will end when you begin writing?"

 Sometimes you do and sometimes you don't.
 Sometimes you're working towards an ending and sometimes you're in a dark room trying to find the door.
 It's not necessarily easier when you know the ending because then it's like trying to steer a cow into a pinhole.
 I prefer not to know.
 I like the process of discovering what's going to happen as I'm going along.
 It keeps me interested and if I'm interested in it, I assume some other human somewhere must be interested as well.

 3. Steven Heighton asks, "Have you ever created a character with whom you'd never want — or dare — to be alone?"